The Minimal Genus Problem: Adjunction-Type Inequalities

 Let $M$ be a smooth, closed four-manifold with $b^+\ge 2$ or $b^-\ge 2$.

 \begin{enumerate}[leftmargin=*]

 \item If $M$ admits non-trivial Gauge theory invariants (including symplectic manifolds), then an adjunction-type inequality holds:

-Here $f(A)$ is a degree 1 function depending on the Gauge invariants; see Theorems \ref{t:sw} and \ref{t:lc}.
+Here $f(A)$ is a degree 1 function depending on the Gauge invariants; see Theorem \ref{t:sw}.
 We also refer readers to Theorem 22, \cite{FKM}, which proves an adjunction inequality for oriented closed spin 4-manifold which has the same rational cohomology ring as $K^3\#K^3$ using the Bauer-Furuta stable cohomotopy SW invariant; see also Theorem 5.4, \cite{FKMM}.

 \item If $M$ admits no non-trivial Gauge invariants, then, only weak adjunction inequalities

 with $\alpha<1$ exist.

 \begin{itemize}[leftmargin=*] \item Characteristic Classes.
 Combining the results of Acosta (see Theorems 38 and 39, \cite{L}), Hamilton \cite{H2} and Yasuhara (See Theorem 36, \cite{L}), one obtains the following result: if $M$ is closed simply connected, $A\in H_2(M,\mathbb Z)$ is characteristic, and either $A\cdot A<0$ (Hamilton) or $A\cdot A$ is equivalent $\sigma(M)$ (Acosta, Yasuhara), then for any surface $\Sigma$ representing $A$, we have a weak adjunction inequality with $\alpha=1/4$.